 The preferred list of accounts provides a convenient place to store the most commonly used accounts.

-The list of recently selected accounts makes it easy to quickly re-select a previous account.
+The list of recently selected accounts makes it easy to quickly re-select a previously selected account.

 Shared accounts can be administered from anywhere on the network via a web browser.
 They can be: